Thursday, May 28, 2026

 I found the cutest tutorial online for these handy little fabric boxes.
 They can be used next to your sewing machine as a thread catcher, a holder for wonderclips or maybe even in the bathroom to hold cotton balls.
 All it takes is squares from a layer cake and an 11" square of batting!
 Pull 2 fabrics from the package, choose 1 for the lining and 1 for the outside.
 You can follow along with the tutorial found here.
 The author is a wonderful gal whom I had the privilege of meeting 3 years ago at our local quilt guild.
 She was the speaker for the evening.

-I made 2 versions, one with buttons and one without.
 It is possible to get into the tight fit to sew down the flaps on the outside.

 Tutorial by Tina Craig of Seaside Stitches.
 She lives on the coast of Rhode Island